Nickelodeon (German TV channel): 1995–1998

-After state-run Der Kinderkanal launched, Nickelodeon lost its valuable slot on many cable providers and started timesharing with VH-1 Germany on satellite between 6.00am and 8.00pm.
+by Kinderkanal on many cable providers and started timesharing with VH-1 Germany on satellite between 6.00am and 8.00pm.
 Nickelodeon was a financial failure and lost 150,000,000 Deutsche Mark due to weak advertising sales and its inability to compete against the more successful Kinderkanal.
 The channel's future had been deliberated since the beginning of 1998 and its closure had been planned months in advance.
 Viacom announced it with only days of notice given to employees.
-During the station's final three days, a testcard aired after each programme informing viewers of its impending closure.
-Nickelodeon closed on 31 May 1998 at the regular time of 8.00 pm with a montage thanking viewers and informing them Nickelodeon's programming would soon be available elsewhere.
+During the station's final three days, a testcard aired after each programme informing viewers of its incoming closure.

+During the final three days, the final episode of Nick Live Club aired, in which the channel's in-vision presenters thanked viewers for watching before performing a farewell song.
+This episode was filmed on 29 May and was repeated up to and including the final day.
+The channel closed on 31 May 1998 at 8.00 pm with a video thanking viewers and informing them Nickelodeon's programming would soon be available elsewhere, before switching to VH1.
 Its transponder space was occupied with an edited version of the testcard in the following weeks, before MTV was relocated to the transponder the following year.

-Viacom soon thereafter struck a deal with RTL owner CLT-UFA To broadcast their programming on RTL's own children's channel, Super RTL, in addition to a weekend morning Nicktoons block on the main RTL channel.
+Viacom soon thereafter struck a deal with RTL owner CLT-UFA to broadcast their programming on RTL's own children's channel, Super RTL, in addition to a weekend morning Nicktoons block on the main RTL channel.
 After VH-1 Germany shut down in 2001 (and was replaced by a pan-European feed on a separate channel), it was replaced with MTV2 Pop.

-Relaunch, 2005–2010
+Relaunch: 2005–2010

-On 7 April 2005 it was announced that Nickelodeon Germany will be relaunched under the name Nick as a new channel on 12 September 2005.
-Nick started with a prime-time programming block called Nick Comedy that aired sitcoms and other comedy shows.
+On 7 April 2005, it was announced that Nickelodeon Germany would be relaunched under the name Nick as a new channel on 12 September 2005.
+Nick started with a prime-time programming block titled Nick Comedy that aired sitcoms and other comedy shows.
 Nickelodeon eventually replaced MTV2 Pop; since February 2006, in addition to international series, it started airing locally produced shows.
-In October 2007 a special German version of the Nickelodeon Kids' Choice Awards was produced and broadcast on the channel.
+In October 2007, a special German version of the Kids' Choice Awards was produced and broadcast on the channel.

 In the start of 2008, Nick launched a family-oriented programming block named Nick nach acht (Nick after eight), which was the local adaptation of US overnight block Nick at Nite.
 It aired documentaries, drama series, films and sitcoms.
 It used an adapted logo of its US counterpart.
-Most of the block's programming schedule consisted on repeats of Ren and Stimpy and CatDog.
+Most of the block's programming schedule consisted on repeats of The Ren & Stimpy Show and CatDog.
 On 15 December 2008, Comedy Central Germany replaced Nick nach acht on Nickelodeon, taking over its airing time as a timeshared channel starting 8.15pm.